meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 Whenever a program requests a memory address the CPU will check its caches.
 If the location is present, a *cache hit* occurs.
-Otherwise, the result is a *cache miss* and the next level of the memory hierarchy, which could be another CPU cache, is tried.
+Otherwise, the result is a *cache miss* and the next level of the memory hierarchy, which could be another CPU cache, is accessed.

 CPU caches are managed by the CPU directly.
 They are generally opaque to the operating system and other software.
 That is, programmers have no direct control over the contents